BryanAim/100-days-of-code/log.md

  .
 Learnt how to add, remove, copy, iterate & check elements in Arrays.
 Also learnt adding, modifying, deleting, and checking properties on Objects.

 **Thoughts** more practice Aim!

+### Day 23: May 23, Saturday

+**Today's Progress** Started on the Basic Algorithm Scripting challenges. quite challenging

+**Thoughts** Hopefully with more practice ill be able to improve on my problem solving skills.